-In general, the mounting position is determined by the parameters of the camera such as height, roll angle, tilt angle, and focal length.
+In general, the mounting position is determined by the parameters of the camera such as height, roll angle, and tilt angle.

 The height of the camera must always be entered manually.
 Whenever possible, roll angle and tilt angle are provided by the camera itself.
-The focal length is provided, if the camera has a built-in lens.